-Girl Scouts' Own is a girl-planned program that allows
+Girl Scouts' Own is a girl-planned program that allows girls to

-songs, poetry, or other expressions.
+other expressions.
 It is never a religious ceremony.

-Investiture welcomes new members, girls or adults, into
+Investiture welcomes new members, girls or adults, into the

-Scout, Girl Scout Brownie, or Girl Scout Daisy pin at this time.
+Girl Scout Brownie, or Girl Scout Daisy pin at this time.

-Journey ceremonies honor Girl Scouts who have earned the
+Journey ceremonies honor Girl Scouts who have earned the final

-final award along a Journey.
+award along a Journey.
 The ceremonies are usually held at the

 troop/group level and invite the girls to develop a themed celebration